SolidHal/tokyodark.nvim/extra/ghostty/README.md

 > "[Ghostty](https://ghostty.org/) is a fast, feature-rich, and cross-platform terminal emulator that uses platform-native UI and GPU acceleration." - Ghostty docs

-👻 To use tokyodark in Ghostty, you need to update your Ghostty config file.
+👻 To use hickey in Ghostty, you need to update your Ghostty config file.

 ## Install guide

-Simply copy the `tokyodark` file into your `themes/` directory.
+Simply copy the `hickey` file into your `themes/` directory.
 If you don't have a `themes/` directory, create one next to your `config` file.

 Your Ghostty config directory structure should look something like this: